 - 2c+) [ADDITION] First-time competitors should register using their legal name.
-They may register using a reasonable nickname, at the discretion of the WCA Delegate. - 2c++) [ADDITION] Competitors must not provide intentionally misleading information, and returning competitors should provide information consistent with past information (e.g. exact name and WCA ID). - 2c1+) [ADDITION] The requirements for a completed registration must be clearly stated on the competition website. - 2c1++) [EXAMPLE] For example, the organization team may require a confirmation e-mail to be answered before a particular date, pre-payment of the registration fee, or paying due registration fees of past competitions.
-The organization team should carefully consider the fairness of the requirements.
+They may register using a reasonable nickname, at the discretion of the WCA Delegate. - 2c1+) [ADDITION] The requirements for a completed registration must be clearly stated on the competition website. - 2c1++) [EXAMPLE] For example, the organization team may require a confirmation e-mail to be answered before a particular date, pre-payment of the registration fee, or paying due registration fees of past competitions.
+The organization team should carefully consider the fairness of the requirements. - 2c2+) [CLARIFICATION] A WCA profile is the collection of data related to a competitor, and includes their personal information (name, nationality, gender, and date of birth) as well as all their results in official WCA competitions. - 2d+) [ADDITION] Date of birth and contact information should be especially secured. - 2d++) [RECOMMENDATION] If a third party (e.g. journalist) asks the organization team to be put in contact with any competitor(s), the competitor(s) should first be asked for consent.